 NASCAR hopes softer tires return the magic to All-Star race

-It's the 25th anniversary of "One Hot Night," the All-Star race that made the nighttime spectacular must-see TV.
-A green-lettered soft tire is shown with the standard tires during practice for Saturday's NASCAR Cup series All-Star auto race at Charlotte Motor Speedway in Concord, N.C., Friday, May 19, 2017.
+NASCAR is allowing teams to use... .
+A crew member rolls a tire to mount on the car of driver Dale Earnhardt Jr during practice for Saturday's NASCAR Cup series All-Star auto race at Charlotte Motor Speedway in Concord, N.C., Friday, May 19, 2017.

 Add your comments below